swt30/thesis/chapters/01-introduction/01-introduction.md

 For example, @Rogers2015 investigated the size demographics of planetary populations and set an approximate boundary of $1.6\,$R$_⊕$ beyond which planets are likely to have gaseous envelopes.

 Finally, interior structure models may be useful when combined with prescriptions for planetary formation.
-We would like to link internal structures with simulations of protoplanetary disks and use our knowledge of planetary systems to generate synthetic populations of exoplanets.
+We would like to link internal structures with simulations of planet formation and use our knowledge of planetary systems to generate synthetic populations of exoplanets.
 From a statistical point of view, this makes sense: because we only have one solar system to compare our observations to, our best bet for understanding other systems may be to statistically evaluate the likelihood of observing them based on formation models.
 Though this approach is undoubtedly complicated, it is a promising one for assessing the statistical properties of planetary systems.
-@Mordasini2012 did this, combining interior structure calculations with models of the protoplanetary disk to produce synthetic populations of planets.
+@Mordasini2012 did this, combining interior structure calculations with models of planet formation to produce synthetic populations of planets.
 In 2014 they updated their model, building an extensive hierarchical model for planet formation and evolution in an approach termed "planet population synthesis" with the goal of both predicting statistical properties of observed planetary populations and testing the constituent models.^[@Mordasini2012; @Mordasini2012a; @Mordasini2014]
 @Lopez2012 have also made model planets and explored how they evolve and lose mass through time.^[See also @Owen2015.]